PhysioLabXR/PhysioLabXR-Community/paper/paper.md

 - **Website:** The official *PhysioLabXR* website serves as a central hub for its information and updates.
 It can be accessed at [https://www.physiolabxr.org](https://www.physiolabxr.org).

 - **Documentation:** The documentation includes tutorials for its features, tutorials, example use cases, and developer guides.
 It is hosted at [https://physiolabxrdocs.readthedocs.io/en/latest/index.html](https://physiolabxrdocs.readthedocs.io/en/latest/index.html).
+For testing and demonstration purposes, the documentation links to (otherwise unpublished) example recordings performed on co-authors of this manuscript.

 - **GitHub Repository:** Users can access the repository at [https://github.com/PhysioLabXR/PhysioLabXR](https://github.com/PhysioLabXR/PhysioLabXR).
 Users can submit bug reports and feature requests through the GitHub issue tracker.